 Compile your objects into an interesting composition before going into the darkroom.

 Composition is the placement or arrangement of visual elements in a work of art.
 Your composition should "move" the viewers eye around the piece creating visual interest.

 Next you will create your photogram in the darkroom using your objects and the enlarger on a piece of photo paper.

-Bring in objects from home that are transparent, opaque and semitransparent that will help you recreate your dream by way of a photogram.
+Use objects from class and bring in objects from home that are transparent, opaque and semitransparent that will help you create your photogram.